 Raise the front wheels off the ground and support the front suspension according to the vehicle manufacturer's instructions.

 Remove the front wheels and completely disassemble the stock brake system down to the bare spindles.
-Save the Original Equipment Manufacturer's (OEM) spindle nuts and nut locks (if any).

 •Remove any nicks or burrs on the spindle mount faces that may interfere with the installation of the new brake components.